Free Estate Planning Forms

 1. If you have been named an executor, review our Executor Checklist.
 It lists some of the important steps you may need to take when administering an estate.

 2. Go to your local library, bookstore or shop online for a book on how to probate or administer an estate.
 Find something state-specific that will give you an overview of the applicable probate and estate laws.
+For a list of guides for executors, go to Books About Probate.
 Contact your state or county bar association.
 They usually provide free probate and estate planning pamphlets for the public.
-Estate & Trust Administration For Dummies is a good resource for individuals who are administering an estate for the first time.

 3. Determine if the estate is one that must be submitted for probate.
 Unless all the deceased’s assets were titled in the name of a living trust or the estate is exempt from probate based upon a small estate exemption in your state, you will need to submit the estate for probate.